CS257-F23/team-project-c/Proposal.md

 ### Possible Features:

 - Look up statistics by company, sort by whatever column specified (state, cost, amount spilled)
-- Look up whether there has been a spill in a particular county/state,
+- Look up whether there has been a spill in a particular county/state
 - Grade company on how bad they are
+- List all companies in the data set for ease of use

 ### Team Contract: